Gerard Krefft: Photography

 The thousands of meticulously arranged visual images on the glass plates that Krefft and his assistant, Henry Barnes, produced (over 15 years) through the collodion wet plate process, both on-site (at the museum) and in-the-field, recording landscapes and people (on expeditions), demonstrated and validated Krefft's expertise to all and sundry.

 According to Davidson (2017, pp. 16, 57, 68), given the London's scientific elite's widespread prevailing mistrust of the observations and material evidence of the colonial explorers and naturalists, Krefft's images not only provided "incontrovertible photographic evidence" of his claims for a specific item of interest, but also given the extremely wide range of disciplinary mindsets prevailing at the time served as (inclusive) "boundary objects": viz., entities that "facilitate[d] an ecological approach to knowledge making and sharing" by "provid[ing] connections between different individuals and groups who nevertheless might view them, interpret them, and use them in distinct ways, or for different aims" (p.
 10).

 Queensland lungfish (Neoceratodus forsteri)

-For Krefft, the Ceratodus was not just a new species, it also created a unique device and a once-in-a-lifetime opportunity to establish and build Krefft's own scientific authority and his reputation as a man-of-science and also put Australia at the centre of scientific thought.Vanessa Finney (2023).